 Further information is available via the Swansea University Transcription Centre (SUTC)

-Non OS maps are considered artistic works, so 'fair dealing' copyright exceptions will apply.
+Non OS maps are considered artistic works, so CDPA 'fair dealing' copyright exceptions will apply.

 Google Maps, Google Earth and Street View allow the annotation of its maps including permission to use in journal articles, reports, presentations, magazines, etc. provided you are using the mapping tools for a non-commercial purpose and you use proper attribution.

 Please check the terms and conditions before reproducing any map content.